 OPENING 22 APR / 7pm

-This central subject of the dancer is juxtaposed with abstract animated elements and film sequences that focus on the play of light and shadow.
-Whilst the film is both an animated study of a dancer and of a specific form of cultural expression, it is also a poetic ode to the spiritual dimension of capoeira, its origins and traditions.
+This central subject of the performer is juxtaposed with abstract animated elements and film sequences that focus on the play of light and shadow.
+Whilst the film is both an animated study of a performer and of a specific form of cultural expression, it is also a poetic ode to the spiritual dimension of capoeira, its origins and traditions.

 Capoeira is an Afro-Brazilian art form and martial art that combines dance, music and acrobatics, using hands, feet and legs in expressive kicks, rocking steps, and flowing movements.
-It was developed by African slaves brought to Brazil in the 16th century and is said to have incorporated dance and music in order to hide its fighting technique from the colonial gaze.
-The martial art form was declared illegal in the 19th century but was gradually reintroduced in the 1920’s.
-Though the form has since gained worldwide recognition and uptake as a practice in multiple countries it is still strongly connected to its roots as an expressive form of cultural resistance and spiritual resilience that developed out of the context of the colonial slave trade.
+It was developed by African slaves brought to Brazil in the 16th century and incorporated dance and music in order to hide its fighting technique from the colonial gaze.
+It has a strong spirtual dimension, being connected with the Afro-Brazillian religon of Candomblé.

 The Living Quality of Light, Time and Form was made collaboratively with the practitioners from the Grupo Muzenza, a long running community focused Capoeira group based in the London borough of Greenwich.
-The central figure of the dancer is performed by Luiz Sousa, founder of Grupo Muzenza.
-The film was commissioned by TACO!
+The group train in the Angola and Regional styles.
+The central figure of the performer is performed by Luiz Sousa, founder of Grupo Muzenza.

-Mary Martins is an artist film maker and animator living and working in London.
+Mary Martins is an artist film maker and animator living and working in Thamesmead, London.
 She makes animated film and has screened her work nationally and Internationally.
 She studied philosophy at University of Birmingham, Animation and Moving image at University of East London, and documentary Animation at the Royal College of Art.
 Mary won the Mother Art Prize in 2016 shown at 198 Gallery, London, and in 2018 she was commissioned by the BFI and the BBC as part of the Animation 2018 programme, screened on BBC4 as part of a celebration of the best of British animation.